fpereiro/gotoB/readme.md

 - You have freedom to decide the technology you use.
 - Complexity is a massive turn-off for you.
-- You like ES5 javascript.
+B.ev ('set', 'counter', counter + 1)- You like ES5 javascript.
 - You miss not having to compile your javascript.
 - You enjoy understanding the internals of a tool, so that you can then use it with precision and confidence.
 - You like technology that's a bit strange.